-Back to School: 15 preschool lunch ideas even teens will eat
+Back to school: 15 preschool lunch ideas even teens will eat

 14. Make homemade chicken tenders.
 Get chicken breast and cut into strips.
 In a separate bowl, whisk together eggs, milk and seasoning salt.
 Roll the chicken breast in the wet mixture and then bread with shake and bake, premade bread crumbs, panko, flour or cornmeal.
 Then fry in olive oil until golden brown and bake on 350 degrees for an additional 15 minutes or until the chicken is cooked thoroughly.
 Pack and serve with a side of ketchup, barbecue or the dipping sauce of your choice.

 15. For a premade everything lunch, here is an assortment of things to pack.
-Buy Cuties mandarin oranges, string cheese logs, small bagged chips or goldfish, prebagged grapes, prebagged baby carrots, buy the small, single-serving size of hummus, crackers, pudding cups, jello cups, cheese dip, Go-Gurt, fruit cups, caramel cups for apple dipping and/or single serving peanut butter cups.
+Cuties mandarin oranges; string cheese; small bagged chips or Goldfish crackers; prebagged grapes; prebagged baby carrots; small, single-serving size of hummus; crackers; pudding cups; Jello cups; cheese dip; Go-Gurt; fruit cups; caramel cups for dipping apples and/or single serving peanut butter cups.
 Add a granola bar, fruit snacks or trail mix.
 Make a turkey sandwich on two slices of bread and add mustard, lettuce, tomatoes and pack with additional snacks.
 Add prepackaged juice, milk or water for an easy to go lunch.

 You're Almost Done!